openxla/stablehlo/docs/spec_draft.md

 ### Semantics

-Counts the number of bits set in `operand` tensor element-wise and produces a `result` tensor.
+Performs element-wise count of the number of bits set in the `operand` tensor and produces a `result` tensor.

 ### Inputs